supervisely/docs/customization/agents/custom_docker_registry/custom_docker_registry.md

-If you want to add your own Docker registry, for example, to develop and run private applications, you can use the following methods:
+If you want to run Docker images from your own registry, for example, to develop and run private applications, you can use the following methods:

-### Local docker image
+### Local docker images
 Put Docker image on the computer where the agent is running.
 When the application starts, agent will find this image and run it.